 At the turn of the century, impressionist Paul Gauguin traveled to the tropical shores of French Polynesia to create some of his most renowned masterpieces.
 Today his namesake, the m/s Paul Gauguin, transports discerning guests to the same romantic Tahitian vacation paradise—to explore, experience and escape.

-Paul Gauguin Cruises is committed to providing an extraordinary luxury cruise experience uniquely tailored to the unparalleled wonders of Tahiti, French Polynesia and the South Pacific.
+Paul Gauguin Cruises is committed to providing an extraordinary luxury cruise experience uniquely tailored to the unparalleled wonders of Tahiti, French Polynesia and the South Pacific abord the m/s Paul Gauguin.
 The company’s numerous “World’s Best” awards demonstrate a dedication to guest satisfaction, excellence, quality and value.

 Built in 1998 at the Chantiers de l’Atlantique shipyard in Saint Nazaire, France, the 332-guest m/s Paul Gauguin was designed specifically to allow guests the freedom to discover the exotic ports of the South Pacific without limitation.
-On January 6, 2010, the luxury ship sailed its first voyage as a member of the Pacific Beachcomber, S.C. portfolio.
+On January 6, 2010, The Gauguin sailed its first voyage as a member of the Pacific Beachcomber, S.C. portfolio.

-The Gauguin hosts voyages ranging from 7 to 20 night itineraries, featuring such exquisite destinations as Tahiti and the Society Islands, Tuamotus, the Cook Islands, Marquesas, Tonga, Fiji, Australia, New Zealand and New Caledonia.
+The Gauguin hosts voyages ranging from 7 to 14 night itineraries, featuring such exquisite destinations as Tahiti and the Society Islands, Tuamotus, the Cook Islands, Marquesas, Tonga, and Fiji.
 Each of these exclusive voyages highlights the utter beauty that defines French Polynesia and the South Pacific.
 Lush rain forests, exotic wildlife and the vibrant culture of this region combine to provide a welcome tropical escape for guests yearning for the ultimate getaway.

 As the longest continually operating luxury cruise ship in the South Pacific, The Gauguin is one of the most highly awarded luxury cruise ships in the world, regularly receiving top honors for superb luxury, quality, service, itineraries and value.
-The Gauguin was recognized as one of the “Top 20 Small Cruise Ships” by readers of Condé Nast Traveler for the 15th year in a row in 2013; has earned accolades for cabins, dining, embarkation, entertainment, fitness service, and value in the Small Ship Category in Cruise Critic’s Cruisers’ Choice Awards (2012); and received second place for small-ship cruise lines in Travel + Leisure’s “2012 World’s Best Awards.”
+The Gauguin was recognized as one of the “Top 20 Small Cruise Ships” by readers of Condé Nast Traveler for the 15th year in a row in 2013; and has earned accolades for cabins, dining, embarkation, entertainment, fitness service, and value in the Small Ship Category in Cruise Critic’s Cruisers’ Choice Awards (2014).
+In 2014, Paul Gauguin Cruises was awarded “#1 Small-Ship Cruise Line” and “#1 Small-Ship Cruise Line for Families” in Travel + Leisure’s 2014 World’s Best Awards.

 Since 1998, The Gauguin has completed more than 570 South Pacific cruises and served more than 176,250 guests, including more than 15,000 honeymooners.